-It is common for sciatica to cause excruciating pain when sleeping on your side.
-To avoid this, put pillows around you and this will ensure you lie on the back throughout the night.
+It is common for sciatica to cause excruciating pain.
+Especially when sleeping on your side.
+To avoid this, put pillows around you.
+And this will ensure you lie on the back throughout the night.
 The pillows will prevent any accidental turning while sleeping.

 Contoured Pillow between the Knees at Night

 Another option for you if you are a side sleeper is to use a nicely contoured pillow between the knees.
 This pillow offers reduced pressure on your lumbar spine by keeping the body aligned.

 Not everyone can have the luxury of this next one but if you are considering this as an option, it is a great one.
 This large pillow can be placed under your head and against the chest to keep you comfortable as you sleep.
 A customizable pillow is the best as it allows you to change the density and height until you feel comfortable.

 If you are a stomach sleeper, it is advised to attempt to sleep in a different position.
 However, if you always end up on your stomach or if you find that you can’t fall asleep in this position, use a flat, firm pillow under the hips to help align the spine.
 For the head avoid using any pillow at all or if necessary a flat one to prevent straining the neck.

 Sciatica pain is manageable and taking care of how you sleep can help relieve discomfort.
 Using the right pillows and positions can help you get a better night’s rest.
 Hopefully, the above article helped you decide on the right pillow and sleep positions for sciatica relief.

 It’s important to note that most people think sciatica is a condition, however, this is not correct.
 Sciatica actually is a cause of an underlying condition, such as a herniated disc.
 If the pain worsens or does not subside within a few weeks, it’s advised that you contact a specialist, such as an orthopedic to find the condition causing your sciatic nerve pain.